-The Project P/ Regional Traffic Signal Synchronization ProgramRTSSP is based on the Traffic Signal Synchronization Master Plan (Master Plan).
-The OCTA Board of Directors adopted the Master Plan as an element of the MPAH on July 26, 2010.
-The Master Plan defines the foundation of the Regional Traffic Signal Synchronization ProgramRTSSP.
+The RTSSP is based on the Traffic Signal Synchronization Master Plan (Master Plan).
+The Board adopted the Master Plan as an element of the MPAH on July 26, 2010.
+The Master Plan defines the foundation of the RTSSP.
 The Master Plan consists of the following components: